spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 *********************

-The Cubeviz data analysis plugins include operations on both Spectrum1D one dimensional datasets and SpectralCube objects.
+The Cubeviz data analysis plugins include operations on both Spectrum1D one dimensional datasets and :class:`~spectral_cube.SpectralCube` objects.
-Plugins that are specific to 1D spectra are described in more detail under Specviz:Data Analysis Plugins.
-All plugins are accessed via the plugin icon in the upper right corner of the Cubeviz application.
+Plugins that are specific to 1D spectra are described in more detail under :ref:`Specviz: Data Analysis Plugins <specviz-plugins>`.
+All plugins are accessed via the :guilabel:`plugin` icon in the upper right corner of the Cubeviz application.

 Gaussian Smooth